seriously24/mtg-aws-ocr/README.md

 ## About AWS
 You can create a 1-year free account for AWS [here](https://portal.aws.amazon.com/billing/signup#/start).
 You will also need to create access tokens and IAM users with access to Rekognition and Comprehend Services.
 Please refer to AWS doc mentioned previously.

+## Limitation
+This script can only fetch prices for the last edition of the card, there is no way for it to know the actual card's edition for now.